 The most common side effects associated with CoolSculpting procedures are short-term bruising, tenderness, pain, and slight swelling.
 Side effects subside and eventually disappear after a few weeks.

 Recovery following liposuction varies depending on the number of areas targeted and the volume of fat removed.
 Generally patients are feeling comfortable after 1 week and can return to regular activities.
 Post-liposuction massage is a key component of recovery that will ensure that the patient maintains smooth results as they heal.
 Swelling and bruising is common after liposuction surgery, and it will take 3 months before the swelling subsides and the new contour can be appreciated.
 Patients can safely resume exercise and heavy activities 6 weeks after surgery.

 Unlike liposuction, you can immediately resume your normal daily activities after a CoolSculpting procedure.
 You may feel a little soreness in the treated area, but it won’t interrupt your routine.

 CoolSculpting is proven to be effective at reducing as much as 25% of the fat cells in the targeted area.
-While results are usually less dramatic compared to liposuction, it only takes a few weeks before you can see the difference.
+Results are far less dramatic compared to liposuction, and it takes about 3 months to appreciate the results which is similar to liposuction.